| | |

 deadlines will always slip in priority (no matter how conscientious the

+team) because we have a limited supply of time.
 Have I made this mistake?
 Well, the policy exists for a good reason.

 In the past, I've taken projects without a firm deadline only to see